aspnetzero/documents/doc/Extending-Existing-Entities.md

 In ASP.NET Zero, **Tenant**, **User** and **Role** entities are **abstract** in the framework, others are not.
 There are some differences between them.
-So, we seperated it into two sections.
+So, we separated it into two sections.

 *Note: We assume that you created your project as described in the [Getting Started](Getting-Started.md) document.*